-The developers of Codex noted that a key risk of using code generation models in practice is users' over-reliance [5].
-Novices using such models, especially with tools such as Copilot that embed support in an IDE, may quickly become accustomed to auto-suggested solutions.
+Learner over-reliance.
+The developers of Codex noted that a key risk of using code-generation models in practice is users' over-reliance.5 Novices using such models, especially with tools such as Copilot that embed support in an IDE, may quickly become accustomed to auto-suggested solutions.
 This could have multiple negative effects on student learning.

-2.3.1 Metacognition.
-Developing computational thinking skills is important for novice programmers as it can foster higher-order thinking and reflection [23].
-Metacognition, or "thinking about thinking", is a key aspect of computational thinking (and problemsolving in general) and has been shown to be closely related to it.
-While learning to code is already a challenging process that requires a high level of cognitive effort to remember language syntax, think computationally, and understand domain-specific knowledge, the use of metacognitive knowledge and strategies can aid in problem-solving and prevent beginners from getting overwhelmed or lost.
-Relying too heavily on code generation tools may hinder the development of these crucial metacognitive skills.
+Metacognition.
+Developing computational thinking skills is important for novice programmers as it can foster higher-order thinking and reflection.23 Metacognition, or "thinking about thinking", is a key aspect of computational thinking (and problem-solving in general).
+Learning to code is already a challenging process that requires a high level of cognitive effort to remember language syntax, think computationally, and understand domain-specific knowledge; the use of metacognitive knowledge and strategies can aid in problemsolving and prevent beginners from getting overwhelmed or lost.
+Relying too heavily on code-generation tools may hinder the development of these crucial metacognitive skills.

-2.3.2 When the models fail.
-An analysis of solutions generated by AlphaCode revealed that 11% of Python solutions were syntactically incorrect (produced a SyntaxError) and 35% of C++ solutions did not compile [21].
-Recent work has shown that as many as 20% of introductory programming problems are not solved sufficiently by code generation models, even when allowing for expert modification of the natural language problem descriptions [6].
-The developers of Codex noted that it can recommend syntactically incorrect code, including variables, functions, and attributes that are undefined or outside the scope of the codebase, stating "Codex may suggest solutions that superficially appear correct but do not actually perform the task the user intended.
-This could particularly affect novice programmers and could have significant safety implications depending on the context" [5].
-Students who have become overly reliant on model outputs may find it especially challenging to proceed when the suggested code is incorrect and cannot be resolved through natural language prompting [15].
+When the models fail.
+Despite encouraging results such as those presented here, an analysis of solutions generated by AlphaCode revealed that 11% of Python solutions were syntactically incorrect (produced a Syntax-Error) and 35% of C++ solutions did not compile.21 Recent work has shown that as many as 20% of introductory programming problems are not solved sufficiently by code-generation models, even when allowing for expert modification of the natural-language problem descriptions.6 The developers of Codex noted that it can recommend syntactically incorrect code, including variables, functions, and attributes that are undefined or outside the scope of the codebase, stating, "Codex may suggest solutions that superficially appear correct but do not actually perform the task the user intended.
+This could particularly affect novice programmers and could have significant safety implications depending on the i See https://githubcopilotlitigation.com context".5 Students who have become overly reliant on model outputs may find it especially challenging to proceed when the suggested code is incorrect and cannot be resolved through natural-language prompting.15